Dave Reidmiller, Ph.D.

 Director, Climate Center

-David is the Director of the interdisciplinary Climate Center at GMRI, where he draws across the breadth of the organization to help people, communities, and businesses understand and anticipate how climate change affects them.
+Dr. Dave Reidmiller is the inaugural Climate Center Director at GMRI.
+In his role, Dave draws across the breadth of the organization to help people, communities, and businesses understand and anticipate how climate change affects them.
 A core aim of the Center is to develop and deliver solutions to ensure livelihoods and well-being thrive in a changing climate.